 Bank of Baroda and all other recurring deposits are taxable under the Income Tax Act 1961.
 The money you invest in RD is included in your annual income and a TDS (Tax Deducted at Source) of 10% is applicable on the earned interest, given that it should be more than Rs.40,000 per year (was Rs.10000 prior to FY 2019-20).
 To save TDS on your RD profit, you can fill either Form 15G or Form 15H.

 - One must be an individual or HUF

 - Age should be less than 60 years

 - Tax calculated on your total income must be zero

-- The total income from interests or the year should be less than minimum exempt income for that year, which is Rs 2.5 lakh for FY 2019-20 (AY 2020-21)
+- The total income from interests or the year should be less than the minimum exempt income for that year, which is Rs 2.5 lakh for FY 2020-21 (AY 2021-22)

-Documents Needed to Open Bank of Baroda RD Account
+Documents Required to Open Bank of Baroda RD Account

 - PAN card